Patent application: Filing date

 The filing date of an application sets a cutoff date after which any public disclosures cannot form prior art (but the priority date must also be considered), and also because, in most jurisdictions, the right to a patent for an invention lies with the first person to file an application for protection of that invention (See: first to file and first to invent).
 It is therefore generally beneficial to file an application as soon as possible.

 To obtain a filing date, the documents filed must comply with the regulations of the patent office in which it was filed.
 A full specification complying with all rules may not be required to obtain a filing date.
 For example, in the U.K., claims and an abstract are not required to obtain a filing date, but can be added later.
 However, since no subject matter can be added to an application after the filing date, it is important that an application disclose all material relevant to the application at the time of filing.
 If the requirements for the award of a filing date are not met, the patent office notifies the applicant of the deficiencies.
 Depending upon the law of the patent office in question, correction may be possible without moving the filing date, or the application may be awarded a filing date adjusted to the date on which the requirements are completed.
 A filed application generally receives an application number.

+For countries that have acceded to the Patent Law Treaty (PLT), the PLT requires that the office of any Contracting Party must accord a filing date to an application upon compliance with three simple formal requirements: first, an indication that the elements received by the office are intended to be an application for a patent for an invention; second, indications that would allow the office to identify or to contact the applicant (however, a Contracting Party is allowed to require indications on both); third, a part which appears to be a description of the invention.
+No additional elements can be required for according a filing date.
+In particular, a Contracting Party cannot include one or more claims or a filing fee in a filing date requirement.
+As mentioned above, these requirements are not maximum requirements but constitute absolute requirements, so that a Contracting Party would not be allowed to accord a filing date unless all those requirements are complied with.